vtmpenyana/saaScript/README.md

 ## A bash script to:
 1. Start the ssh-agent
 2. Add your key/identity
-without having to type a lot
+without a lot of typing.
+(FOR WINDOWS USERS).